anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 Note that the work in the ACE WG described in
-{{I-D.selander-ace-coap-est-oscore}} may be considered here as well, as it also addresses the encapsulation of EST in a way to make it independent of the underlying TLS channel using OSCORE, which also entails that authenticated self-contained objects are used.
+{{I-D.selander-ace-coap-est-oscore}} may be considered here as well, as it also addresses the encapsulation of EST in a way to make it independent of the underlying (D)TLS channel using OSCORE, which also entails that authenticated self-contained objects are used.
 -->